giantswarm/docs/src/content/guides/prepare-aws-account/index.md

 ## IAM setup in AWS accounts {#iam}

-The following steps must all take in the control plane and tenant cluster AWS accounts.
+The following steps must all take in the control plane and workload cluster AWS accounts.

 ### Create an IAM role for aws-operator {#iam-aws-operator-role}